• Skip to primary navigation

 Shop here

 If you’ve come to love and trust the NOW essential oils brand, you might like to stock your cabinet with their carrier oils, too!
-You can get carrier oils in a convenient 5-pack sampler pack, including almond oil, avocado oil, vegetable gylcerine, grapeseed oil and apricot oil.
+You can get many popular carrier oils, including almond oil, avocado oil, grape seed oil or apricot oil.
+Prices range from about $5 for 4 oz of Apricot Kernel oil, to ca. $25 for 16 oz of Jojoba.
+These prices are extremely fair for the types of base oils sold.

 • Avocado oil is rich in vitamin A, D & E and can help you improve skin elasticity.